PreciousChicken/blog/content/posts/forget-me-block-eth-cal.md

 ## Introduction

 As we progress through life's journey we lose digital information.
 Who we met, what we talked about, contact details, etc tend to disappear in the digital flux like tears in the rain.
-This loss is often due to reasons of software (e.g. file formats changes) and hardware (e.g. corrupt hard drives).
-But more prosaically organisational change happens: as we switch providers from Big Tech Corp A to Big Tech Corp B and back again, we often lose access to data we have stored in someone else's stovepipe.
+Often this happens as we switch providers from Big Tech Corp A to Big Tech Corp B and back again - access is lost to data we have stored in someone else's stovepipe.

 This post details a proof of concept to combat this by hosting a calendar as an Ethereum smart contract.
 The [eth-cal-open](#eth-cal-open) calendar implementation allows read-write access via an Ethereum enabled (e.g. metamask) web browser; it also allows a user to access a read-only version of the calendar in a standard calendar client (e.g. MS Outlook).
 The theoretical advantage here is that as long as the Ethereum network exists you will be able to access your data.